Media

 How manager burnout impacts engagement and employee experience.

-When managers and supervisors experience burnout, they have less capacity to deal with the challenges brought forward by direct reports.
+When managers and supervisors experience burnout, they have less capacity to address the challenges raised by their direct reports.
 They may not have the energy to engage with empathy or the skill to manage critical dilemmas.

 Long-term chronic stress at work affects one’s ability to navigate problem-solving, executive functioning, or higher thinking to the same extent.
-Under stress, the brain’s amygdala triggers a cascade of reactions, including outpouring cortisol and adrenaline from the adrenal glands.
-The amygdala also inhibits immediate use of the frontal cortex, where higher levels of thinking and problem-solving occur.
+Under stress, the brain’s amygdala triggers a cascade of reactions, including an outpouring of cortisol and adrenaline from the adrenal glands.
+The amygdala also inhibits the immediate use of the frontal cortex, where higher-level thinking and problem-solving occur.

 Diamond quoted in the Business Insider article, “This leaves their direct reports in a lurch, since managers have such a large impact on someone's role: workflows, productivity, support, growth, and more.
 Bonita Eby, a burnout prevention consultant, told me that's why it's important to remove the taboo — including for managers — of saying "I need help.”